ElektraInitiative/libelektra/doc/TESTING.md

 #### scan-build

-[scan-build](http://clang-analyzer.llvm.org/scan-build.html) is a tool that is usually bundled along with LLVM/clang and is also primarily intended for C and C++ code.
+[scan-build](http://clang-analyzer.llvm.org/scan-build.html) is a tool that is usually bundled along with LLVM/Clang and is also primarily intended for C and C++ code.
 On macOS you have to install the package `llvm` with homebrew, then you'll find the tool in the folder `/usr/local/opt/llvm/bin/`.

-To use it, change the c compiler and the c++ compiler to the llvm analyzer.
+To use it, change the C compiler and the C++ compiler to the LLVM analyzer.
 To do this, you can configure the project from scratch and prefix the cmake command with `scan-build`.
-Alternatively, set the c compiler to `ccc-analyzer` and the c++ compiler to `c++-analyzer` (bundled with llvm/clang).
+Alternatively, set the c compiler to `ccc-analyzer` and the C++ compiler to `c++-analyzer` (bundled with LLVM/Clang).

 Then you can build the project with `make` like usual, prefixing the command with `scan-build`.
 The `-o` option specifies where the html results get stored.
 Ensure you build the project from scratch,